Counterinsurgency in Northern Afghanistan: Intensifying warfare in 2010: Operation Gala-e Gorg (Wolf Pack) and the arrival of the 10th Mountain Division

+On July 2, Taliban launched a coordinated suicide attack on a USAID compound in Kunduz.
+The Taliban claimed responsibility for the attack, which saw a suicide car bomb detonate in front of the multi-story building before five other attackers, armed with rifles, grenades, and wearing suicide vests, stormed inside.
+Four USAID security officers were killed, with an additional 23 people wounded.
+These wounded included responding Afghan police officers, other USAID personnel, and civilians.
+The battle raged for hours before nearby Blacksheep Company, 87th Infantry Regiment, 10th Mountain Division Soldiers responded, eliminating the rest of the fighters and securing the building.

+In August, combat operations by the US Army intensified in Kunduz and Baghlan provinces.
+The 10th Mountain Division, along with various Special Operations Forces, conducted daily patrols and direct action missions.
+On August 4, Master Sergeant Jared N. Van Aalst was shot and killed during a raid in Kunduz.
+He was part of the US Army's Delta Force.

-Operations Taohid I, II& III (Unity)
+Operations Taohid I, II & III (Unity)

 While coalition forces were gaining the upper hand in Kunduz and in Faryab, their commanders feared the recent victories were all but in vain if the insurgent presence in the adjacent Baghlan province was left to act at will.

 Later that month, a multi-national force launched a series of Operations dubbed Operation Taohid in order to drive insurgents out of the so-called Pashtun Corridor.
 On April 11, 2010, one American who was part of the Hungary-United States Operational Mentor and Liaison Team 9.3 was wounded in combat by an RPG while returning fire from his fighting position.
 Also one Afghan police officer was wounded in the back blast of an RPG being fired back at the Taliban.
 On April 15, four Germans were killed in action and five wounded when their armoured vehicle was hit by RPG fire during an ambush.
 At least 20 Taliban were also killed.
-Another 21 militants died until early May and 27 were captured.
+Another 21 militants died in early May and 27 were captured.
 It was the first time that the Afghan military made use of their own aerial assets, raising hopes about the survivability of the local security forces.
-A sweep through Dahana-i Gori immediately afterwards was supposed to prevent remaining insurgents from hiding in neighbouring provinces.
+A sweep through Dahana-e-Ghuri District immediately afterwards was supposed to prevent remaining insurgents from hiding in neighboring provinces.
 At least nine Taliban were killed and 11 wounded.
-In late April Two Americans were wounded in action by small arms, while retaking a captured police station on Main Supply Route Uranus.
+In late April two Americans were wounded in action by small arms, while retaking a captured police station on Main Supply Route Uranus.